CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Membership can be assigned or dynamic:
 ![](../../Attachements/Pasted%20image%2020251115102502.png)

-Users and groups are all members that falls
+Users and groups and devices are all members that falls in the AU Roles and admin are people that can manage the above user device and devices.